MrEricSir/mrericsir.github.io/index.md

 Hello and welcome!

 I've been developing software since I was a teenager learning to code in [QBasic](https://en.wikipedia.org/wiki/QBasic), [Turbo Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal), and [HyperCard](https://en.wikipedia.org/wiki/HyperCard).
-In 2009 I earned a Masters of Science in Computer Science.
-Over the years I've become a generalist, working on everything from embedded Linux systems to reverse engineering Windows applications to full stack web development -- and everything in between.
+In 2009 I earned a Master of Science in Computer Science.
+Over the following years I've become a generalist, working on everything from embedded Linux systems to reverse engineering Windows applications to full stack web development -- and everything in between.

 This portfolio highlights my work on open source projects.